Ajaychander19/terminal-test-terrain/COMET/README.md

 to your computer, to the installation directory indicated by the `USER_DIR` variable.
 * Using no arguments is generally reserved for the program start at boot, but can also be used as alternative to the `run` argument.

-## Requirements
-The measurements program requires Python 3.9 to function as well as a few external packages described in the [requirements.txt](./requirements.txt) file.
-These requirements as well as the necessary Python version will be installed automatically when using the installation scripts.
-A more detailed description of each package can be found in the [documentation](../Documentation/doc_COMET_2024-07-30.pdf).

 ## COMET measurements converter
 COMET software provides a Python script that allows to convert the COMET measurements files to